 Aurora – This mattress is a premium, hybrid bed-in-a-box that incorporates special cooling textiles in the cover for particularly hot sleepers.

 I also want to point out that Brooklyn Bedding is one of the few online direct-to-consumer companies that actually manufacture their own mattresses.
 The company operates out of a massive facility in Phoenix, Arizona.
 By owning their own facility, Brooklyn Bedding is able to control the entire manufacturing process from start to finish.
 As a result, the company is well-known throughout the industry for producing high-quality, durable mattresses.
+You can see the company’s mattresses on the main Brooklyn Bedding website.

 From a MSRP standpoint, the Titan mattress is priced just above the average bed-in-a-box.
 However, as you will find out below, the Titan mattress is well-constructed and incorporates high-quality materials.
 In other words, this isn’t your typical three layer, all-foam bed-in-a-box.
 Here’s how pricing breaks down by size.